Annual Event held at the Basilica of the National Shrine of St. Ann

 Early on, the priests of St. Ann Monastery recognized the ethnic diversity of the area, and worked to serve the needs of the faithful coming to pray.
 Roman Catholic Masses and confessions in the languages common to the region such as Polish and Italian became a part of the back-to-back services offered on the Feast Day.

-This is an opportunity for all Catholics visiting the Shrine to worship and to witness the beauty of the Eastern Rite of the Catholic Church.
+This is an opportunity for all Catholics visiting the Shrine to worship and to witness the beauty of one of Eastern Rites of the Catholic Church.